-Former football player
+Former football player leads by example

 Carel Stith knows a thing or two about the importance of good health.